glowcap/AIChat/README.md

 2. Adding SwiftLint
 3. Routing between Signed In vs Signed Out
 4. Setup TabBar and NavigationStacks
+5. Adding root App State to the Environment

 ## Things to do